RuleML/Test-Rebase/README.md

 Initialization
 --------------
-1. Fork to create a public repo in your own account.
+1. Fork to create a public repo in your own Github account.
 I'll use my account (greenTara) for the examples.
 You should replace "greenTara" with your Github user name.

-2. Clone your fork to your local computer.
+2. Clone your fork to your local computer.[1]

     $ git clone https://githubcom/greenTara/Test-Rebase.git

-3. Add the central (RuleML) repository as a read-only remote.[1]
+3. Add the central (RuleML) repository as a read-only remote.[2]

     $ git remote add ruleml git://github.com/RuleML/Test-Rebase.git

 Branching to Resolve Issues
 ---------------------------
-1. Synchronize your master branch with the ruleml remote.
+1. Switch the your master branch, if necessary.

     $ git checkout master

+2. Update your master branch from the ruleml remote.[2]

     $ git pull ruleml master

-2. There should be no conflicts from this pull, because you have been following the workflow described here and doing all your development in temporary branches.
+    There should be no conflicts from this pull, because you have been following the workflow described here and doing all your development in temporary branches.

 3. Select an issue from the issue tracker to work on, or create a new issue.

-4. Create and switch to a new branch in your local repo, with name, say, Issue#45.
+4. Create and switch to a new branch in your local repo, with name, say, Issue#45.[3]

     $ git checkout -b Issue#45

-5. Make your changes in your usual working environment (eclipse, oXygen, ...), commit frequently, using messages that are helpful to you,
+5. Make your changes in your usual working environment (eclipse, oXygen, ...), commit frequently, using messages that are helpful to you,[4]

     $ git commit -a